harlecin/cpp/memory management/memory-managemend.md

 sizeof(T)
 ```
 So for example `sizeof(int)` gives us 4 bytes.
 If you plot the addresses of an int array, you will see that the addresses increment by 4 between each individual number.

-## Cache Aware Programming
-Depending on how data is stored the way it is accessed usually has a rather large impact on performance.